ChainSafe/blst-ts/doc/blst.md

 When implementing the `supranational/blst` library, note that the `blst::Paring` is a 0 byte opaque struct.
 In `C` use `blst::blst_pairing_sizeof()` to `malloc` the correct amount of space.
 For `C++`, the library overrides the [new operator](https://github.com/supranational/blst/blob/a7fd1f584d26b0ae6cdc427976ea1d8980f7e15d/bindings/blst.hpp#L889), so you can invoke that, or use a smart pointer as one would normally.

 Stack allocating `blst::Pairing` will definitely cause undefined behavior.
-In practice it gets a frustrating "couple" (2... or maybe 20) lines past the allocation before segfault.
-Having the [debugger and it's manual](./debugging.md) will easily solve this :wink:
+In practice it gets a frustrating "couple" (2... or maybe 40) lines past the allocation before segfault or code execution halting.
+Having the [debugger and it's manual](./debugging.md) working will solve this :wink: